cthulhuplus/gitflow-test/README.md

 First pass at proections did not work, so I had to add additional branch protections to prevent direct commits to main and development.
 They are now working and this comment is from feature branch add-comment-about-proections which was created with this command:

 git flow feature start add-comment-about-protections

+Since Git-Flow takes a local first approach the branch is created locally first.
+When you want to push code up to GitHub remote you will need to run a command like this to create the branch on the remote/origin and push the code up

+git push --set-upstream origin feature/add-comment-about-protections